Nepal harvest rush threatens "Himalayan Viagra"

 The area, where 50,000 people look for the fungus every year, accounts for more than half of Nepal's annual harvest, which topped 1,170 kilos (2,577 pounds) last year.

 Chinese demand for the fungus is soaring.
-Villagers received $6 for a piece of Yarsagumba about the size of a chili this year - twice the amount they received last year.
+Villagers received $6 (3.82 pounds) for a piece of Yarsagumba about the size of a chilli this year - twice the amount they received last year.
 In Kathmandu, high quality fungus sells for up to $31,000 a kilo, according to traders.

 DAMAGE TO ENVIRONMENT